Hazrat Babajan: Shrine

 Hazrat Babajan died in the Char Bawdi section of Pune on 21 September 1931.
 On Wednesday, 23 September, The Evening News of India reported her death.
-The newspaper article informed that the "Muslim community in [Pune] has been greatly moved by the death of the famous saint….
-Her funeral yesterday … was very largely attended with thousands of people both Muslims and Hindus taking part in the procession."
-The white marble dargah (shrine) of Babajan was built alongside the neem tree under which she had sat for so many years, by the roadside which is now a busy thoroughfare.
-"It is a small one roomed dargah with the turbat [grave] placed under a tree.
-The trunk of the tree emerges through the rooftop."
+The newspaper article informed that the "Muslim community in [Pune] has been greatly moved by the death of the famous saint [...]
+Her funeral yesterday […] was very largely attended with thousands of people both Muslims and Hindus taking part in the procession".

+The white marble dargah (shrine) of Babajan was built alongside the neem tree under which she had sat, by the roadside which is now a busy thoroughfare.
 Her dargah is frequented by people of all religions.

 Biographical discrepancies

 There are a few discrepancies to be found in the current biographies of Hazrat Babajan which require due mention.

 Firstly, much of the accepted information about Babajan appears to have been established solely on the authority of Meher Baba, a fact acknowledged by Dr Abdul Ghani Munsiff, who in 1939 wrote the first life-sketch of Babajan.
-According to Ghani, "the information gleaned from different sources is meagre, since Babajan herself was never communicative to anyone with regard to her life history.
-The facts of her early life and those relating to her spiritual career have all been confirmed by Hazrat Meher Baba, her chief disciple and spiritual Chargeman (Khalifa)".
-Yet Meher Baba appears to have provided/endorsed two different versions of Babajan’s life.
+According to Ghani:"The information gleaned from different sources is meagre, since Babajan herself was never communicative to anyone with regard to her life history.
+The facts of her early life and those relating to her spiritual career have all been confirmed by Hazrat Meher Baba, her chief disciple and spiritual Chargeman (khalifa)."Yet, Meher Baba appears to have provided and endorsed two different versions of Babajan’s life.